Skip to content

 Snowshoe cat breed information and advice

 The Snowshoe cat is a new and developing breed.
-The breed, first known as “Silver Laces”, originated in Pennsylvania, USA in the early 1960s from American Shorthair and Siamese breeds.
+They originated in Pennsylvania, USA in the early 1960s from American Shorthair and Siamese breeds.
 Three Siamese kittens born with white feet formed the foundation of the breed.
 These were then bred with American Bi-coloured Shorthairs.
 The breed was named ‘Snowshoe’ because of their white feet.

 With their endearing personalities and distinctive white paws, the Snowshoe is a rare but increasingly popular breed.
 They’re intelligent, affectionate and easy to care for.
 They’ll get along with everyone, including dogs.
 But be prepared to give these energetic and playful cats lots of attention.